gustycooper/gustycooper.github.io/mydoc/mydoc_6_arrays.md

 ## Arrays Introduction

+An array is a sequential collection of items, where there is a fixed number of items and each item is the same type.

 The following figure provides a visual of an array of ```String```s.
 The length of the array is N.  Each ```String``` is in a slot.
 The first slot is at index 0.
 The last slot is at index N-1.